FusionCache/releases/README.md

 # Install & Run
 Fusion is available as a Debian package.
 There isn't a binary for Windows, but there will be a Docker image soon.

-Install by either cloning this repo or [downloading](https://fusion.gateway.scarf.sh/package/fusioncache_0.1.10_amd64.deb) the file.
+Install by [downloading](https://fusion.gateway.scarf.sh/package/fusioncache_0.1.10_amd64.deb) the Debian package.

 ## Install
-- Install using dpkg, i.e. for v0.1.10: `sudo dpkg -i fusioncache_0.1.10_amd64.deb`
+- Install using dpkg, for example: `sudo dpkg -i fusioncache_0.1.10_amd64.deb`
 - This installs to: `/usr/local/bin/fusioncache`

 ## Run
 - Run the server:  `./fusionserver --config=default.json`